dazimax/laravel-5.8-admin-dashboard/README.md

+Upgraded to code with Laravel 7.12 version can be found here - https://github.com/dazimax/laravel-admin-dashboard

 # Laravel 5.8 - Admin Dashboard with CMS and Role Based Access Management

 You can easily plug and play below features: